kohane27/Copy2Clipboard_html2text/README.md

 }</code></pre>
 ```

-Content copied from this add-on:
+With this add-on, the following is copied:

 ```rust
 fn main() {